buildsby-r4hu1/Python-tutorial/README.md

-Hello, World!
+## Hello There 😃

-This is a demo project for learning how to use Git.
+This would be my python notes for quick revision.